Estimated reading time: 7 minutes

 You must meet RRSP withdrawal conditions to participate in the Home Buyers’ Plan.

-- You cannot withdraw more than $25,000 and it must be done in the calendar year
+- You cannot withdraw over $35,000; it must be done in the calendar year.

 - Your locked-in RRSP or a work RRSP may not qualify for this program

-- RRSP contributions must be in the investment for at least 90 days prior to using them for the HBP
+- RRSP contributions must be included in the investment for at least 90 days before being used for the HBP.

-- You must intend to occupy the qualifying home as your principle place of residence within one year after buying or building it.
+- You must intend to occupy the qualifying home as your principal residence within one year of buying or building it.

 Financial Tips For Buying A Home

-If you don’t qualify for the RRSP Home Buyers’ Plan you can most certainly use money from your Tax Free Savings Account or Savings that you have set aside for your down-payment.
+If you don’t qualify for the RRSP Home Buyer’s Plan, you can use your Tax-Free Savings Account or Savings you have set aside for your down payment.

-Ideally, saving as much as you can before buying a house is the best way to go.
+Ideally, saving as much as possible before buying a house is the best way.

 Paying Your Mortgage FAST